ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 were in need of phone charging).

 After learning they are locals, we ask about Hookah places and they suggest [Haifa](https://haifacusinenola.com).
-We all decied to go, we get a bucket of beer, and snacks while enjoying some hookah.
+We all decided to go, we get a bucket of beer, and snacks while enjoying some hookah.

-We then ask if they smoke at lake Pontchartrain near our AirBnB.
+We then ask if they smoke at lake Pontchartrain near our Airbnb.

 The walk along the river has us admiring the people fishing, baby ducks, throwing fish back in the water, and even had Andy show us how to dance Salsa to